-It’s a choice most of us would rather not make, however in today’s housing market and job economy, it’s almost a necessity by most residents in the San Francisco Bay Area.
+It’s a choice most of us would rather not make.
+However, in today’s housing market and job economy, it’s almost a necessity for most residents in the San Francisco Bay Area.

-But the risk of scams is real, for instance one could offer you a room, collect your deposit and then run into problems with their landlord and them not being able to sublet or rent to you.
+But the risk of Craigslist scams is real.
+For instance, one could offer you a room, collect your deposit, and then run into problems with their landlord and them not being able to sublet or rent to you.
 By the time that’s all happened, good luck getting your money back.

-Here are some questions that you should ask before moving in with a new roommate.
+Here are some serious questions that you should ask before moving in with a new roommate.